HJRubin/nclpy/README.md

 ```
 ## Features

--   Allows you to reproduce NCL-style graphics with Python commands
+-   Supposedly allows you to reproduce NCL-style graphics with Python commands
 -   It turns out this isn't feasible (yet)
 -   Instead we can do some interactive mapping and spatial analysis!